2018 AFC U-23 Championship final: Referee issues

 Prior to the final, the AFC had assigned Chinese referee Ma Ning to be in the final.
 However, only a few hours before the match, Ma was replaced by Omani referee Ahmed Al-Kaf.
 The AFC did not explain their reasoning behind its decision, however, it was believed to have been from disputes between the host officials and the AFC over refereeing.
 Al-Kaf himself had also refereed in some previous AFC Champions League matches.

 Snowy conditions

 The match was played in heavy snow, under −2 °C, which was relatively very cold, and it had been suggested that the match be delayed due to snowfall.
 However, the AFC turned down the request and ordered the match to continue.
 After the end of the first half, the AFC asked that the snow be cleared from the field, and it took around thirty minutes to one hour until the match could be continued.
 It was criticised in the aftermath of the match, both by Uzbek and Vietnamese fans, as both teams were not accustomed to play in such harsh weather conditions.

+Screenshot of the game's pre-match ceremony, with the snowy field and the Uzbek side sporting the all-white jersey.